Paraocchi

-"Paraocchi" is a song by Italian singer-songwriter Blanco.
-It was released as a single on 25 February 2021 by Island Records and included in Blanco's debut album Blu celeste.
-It was written by Blanco, Michelangelo and Davide "d.whale" Simonetta, and produced by Michelangelo and Simonetta.
+"Paraocchi" is a song co-written and recorded by Italian singer Blanco.
+It was released on 25 February 2021 through Island Records as the third single from his debut studio album Blu celeste.

+The song was written by Blanco, Michelangelo and Davide Simonetta, and produced by Michelangelo and Simonetta.

 The song peaked at number 3 on the FIMI single chart and was certified quadruple platinum in Italy.

 Music video

 The music video for "Paraocchi", directed by Simone Peluso and filmed in Hungary, was released on 26 February 2021 via Blanco's YouTube channel.
 As of 29 July 2024, the video has over 28 million views on YouTube.